Conservation in Belize

 Since declaring independence in 1981, Belize has enacted many environmental protection laws aimed at the preservation of the country's natural and cultural heritage, as well as its wealth of natural resources.
-These acts have established a number of different types of protected areas, with each category having its own set of regulations dictating public access, resource extraction, land use and ownership.
+These acts have established a number of different types of protected areas, including wildlife sanctuaries, national parks, and marine reserves, with each category having its own set of regulations dictating public access, resource extraction, land use and ownership.

-Roughly 26% (2.6 million acres, or 1.22 million hectares) of Belizean land and sea is preserved within a total of 95 reserves, which vary in their purpose and level of protection.
+Roughly 37.32% of Belizean land and 20.38% of marine areas are preserved within a total of 119 reserves, which vary in their purpose and level of protection.
 This network of protected areas exists under a variety of management structures: